-Cinzia Musio is an Associate Live Ops Manager at London based video games studio, Splash Damage (Brink, Batman, Gears of War 4), where she drove the studio's GDPR compliance programme.
+Cinzia Musio is an Operations Project Manager at London based video games studio, Splash Damage (Brink, Batman, Gears of War 4), where she drove the studio's GDPR compliance programme.
 Before joining Splash Damage she worked in financial services, implementing GDPR at MoneyGram and advising partners including Tesco and Royal Mail.
 Alongside her role in Live Ops Cinzia has a passion for training and development and currently sits on the Diversity Board at Splash Damage where she focuses on inclusivity training initiatives within the studio.

 Cinzia will host a roundtable discussion on the experience of being a woman in games.
 Join us to talk about the impact of hiring more women, how to support women in their current work environment, and how to raise awareness in the workplace.
 We’ll be discussing the journey so far for women in the games industry, and there will be some key takeaways for anyone tackling the challenges of diversity in their workplace.
 This roundtable is open to everyone!

 I’ve felt a big passion here at Develop!

 If you really want to have a good interface with the British game developer community then this is the place to come.

 I absolutely love coming to Develop, it’s a brilliant, brilliant conference – you just know you’re guaranteed to meet everyone.

 Jo Twist, OBE

 By coming to Develop what you get is the opportunity to network like you can’t in any other situation.
 Everyone knows everyone and it’s such a wonderful community feel.